Ashfaith/PSR/readme.md

-A paper scissors rock game that is operated in the browser console.
+A paper scissors rock game.
 A project provided by The Odin Project.